 Gynecologists were among the first physicians to use laparoscopy in treating patients.
-David Zisow, M.D., gynecologist and the Associate Chief of Minimally Invasive Surgery at Northwest Hospital, performed the first total laparoscopic hysterectomy at Northwest Hospital in 2005.
-Since that time, he and other Northwest Hospital gynecologists have performed hundreds of MIS hysterectomies.
-In July 2010, Dr. Zisow completed the first robotically assisted total MIS hysterectomy at Northwest Hospital by using the da Vinci Surgical System.
+David Zisow, M.D., F.A.C.O.G., a gynecologist and the associate chief of Minimally Invasive Surgery at Northwest Hospital, performed the first total laparoscopic hysterectomy at Northwest Hospital in 2005.
+Since that time, he and other LifeBridge Health gynecologists have performed hundreds of MIS hysterectomies.

-Hysterectomy is only one of many different gynecologic surgeries done by using minimally invasive methods.
+Hysterectomy is only one of many different gynecologic surgeries completed with minimally invasive methods.
 Treatments for urinary stress incontinence, female hernias and chronic pelvic pain can also be performed with MIS.
-These minimally invasive procedures may be performed using either traditional "straight stick" laparoscopic methods or with robotic assistance, depending on individual circumstances and physician preference.
+Minimally invasive procedures may be performed using either traditional "straight stick" laparoscopic methods or with robotic assistance, depending on individual circumstances and physician preference.

 - Myomectomy (removal of fibroids while preserving the uterus and fertility)

 - Presacral neurectomy to treat pelvic pain

 - Treatment of tubal cysts and tumors and tubal pregnancy

 - Paravaginal repair